Jithendra-Programmer/Letsupgrade-FS-Web-Development-Jithendra/food-ordering-web-site/README.md

-# Installation of the project
+# Installation & Setup of the project

 ## Api/Server/Backend Installation & setup